hrushikesh-shelar/Cricket-Highlight-Generation-Using-Computer-Vision/README.md

 ### Method:

-Major Parts:
-1. Convolutional Neural Networks (CNN) for Classification: Classifying the start-of ball frame for video segmentation into short clips.
+1. Convolutional Neural Networks (CNN) for Classification:
+       Classifying the start-of ball frame for video segmentation into short clips.
-2. OCR for reading scoreboard: Used OCR for reading scoreboard to determine occurence of the event.
+2. OCR for reading scoreboard:
+        Used OCR for reading scoreboard to determine occurence of the event.
 This will help us chose the events for highlights.

 ### Recent Update: